Mary Bell: Psychological evaluations

 Shortly after their arrest, both girls underwent psychological evaluations.
 The results of these tests revealed Norma was intellectually delayed and a submissive character who easily displayed emotion, whereas Mary was a bright yet cunning character, prone to sudden mood swings.
 Occasionally, Mary was willing to talk, although she rapidly became sullen, introspective and defensive in nature.

 The four psychiatrists who examined Mary concluded that, although not suffering from a mental disorder, she suffered from a psychopathic personality disorder.
-In his official report compiled for the Director of Public Prosecutions, Dr. David Westbury concluded: "[Mary's] social techniques are primitive and take the form of automatic denial, ingratiation, manipulation, complaining, bullying, flight or violence."
+In his official report compiled for the Director of Public Prosecutions, David Westbury concluded: "[Mary's] social techniques are primitive and take the form of automatic denial, ingratiation, manipulation, complaining, bullying, flight or violence."

 Trial

 The trial of Mary Bell and Norma Bell for the murders of Martin Brown and Brian Howe began at Newcastle Assizes on 5 December 1968.
-Both girls were tried before Mr Justice Ralph Cusack, and both pleaded not guilty to the charges.
+Both girls were tried before Mr Justice Cusack and a jury, and both pleaded not guilty to the charges.
 Mary was defended by Harvey Robson QC; Norma by R. P. Smith QC.

-Against protests from both defence counsel, on the first day of the trial, Cusack waived the defendants' right to anonymity on account of their age.
-As such, the media were allowed to publicise the names, ages and photographs of both girls, who each sat alongside plain clothed female police officers in the centre of the court, behind their legal representatives, and within arm's reach of their families throughout the duration of the trial.
+Against protests from both defence counsel, on the first day of the trial, the trial judge waived the defendants' right to anonymity on account of their age.
+As such, the media were allowed to publicise the names, ages and photographs of both girls, who each sat alongside plainclothed female police officers in the centre of the court, behind their legal representatives, and within arm's reach of their families throughout the duration of the trial.

 Rudolph Lyons QC opened the case on behalf of the prosecution at 11:30 a.m.
 In an opening statement lasting six hours, Lyons informed the jury they faced an "unhappy and distressing" task due to the nature of the murders and the ages of the defendants.
 He then outlined the prosecution's intention to illustrate the similarities between both murders, which indicated both boys had been murdered by the same perpetrator or perpetrators.
 Lyons outlined the circumstances surrounding both deaths and the evidence indicating the defendants' guilt.

 Although Lyons conceded in his opening statement that, despite the defendants' age difference, Mary was the more dominant of the two, he contended both girls had acted in unison and were equally culpable; killing both children "solely for the pleasure and excitement of murder", adding: "Both girls well knew that what they did was wrong and what the results would be."